AudriusDai/adventofcode/README.md

 # adventofcode
-Some solutions my https://adventofcode.com/2021 tasks
+Some solutions for https://adventofcode.com/2021 tasks